WRAPPED IN HISTORY 1892 - 2026

 According to the 1892 tax assessments, the house was valued at $4,500 and the 3/4 acre lot at $400.
 The large mirror in the foyer is original to the house and was a gift from Charles Littlefield to his wife.
 The house was originally built without the turret, which was added at a later date.
 In addition, there was an octagonal shaped barn attached to the rear of the house at the Island Cottage room which was originally the “ell” to the house.
 For those not from New England, the “ell” is the part of the house that connects the main house to the barn.

 In and around Rockland, LimeRock Inn is still known as Dr. Lawry’s house.
 In 1950, Dr. Oren Lawry Jr. purchased the house..
 For almost 50 years, he operated his medical practice out of the house and also served as the physician for the former Maine State Prison in Thomaston.
-Today’s Parlor served as a waiting room; the foyer was the reception area; and the Grand Manan room served as Dr. Lawry’s examination room.
+Today’s Grand Manan suite served as a waiting room and Dr. Lawry’s examination room.

-Dr. Lawry sold the home in 1994 to a New Hampshire couple that vacationed in Rockland every summer and wanted to save the house from what they believed was an uncertain future of demolition or worse, conversion to apartments.
+Dr. Lawry sold the home in 1994 to a sailing couple who vacationed in Rockland every summer and wanted to save the house from an uncertain future.
 It was in that year that Rockland’s first bed & breakfast, The LimeRock Inn, was established.